Best of Puglia Tour – 2022

 DAY 6 - FOOD GLORIOUS FOOD

-This morning we visit a family run winery, focussed on making quality wines from the traditional varieties that are grown in this area such as fiano minutolo and susumaniello.
+After browsing the market we depart to visit a family run winery, focussed on making quality wines from the traditional varieties that are grown in this area such as fiano minutolo and susumaniello.
 The winemaker takes us through the vineyard, and we taste a range of wines.
 Some of these wine varieties were so rare that they were not made commercially up until a few years ago.

 The session is hands on and we are all involved in making a series of dishes, and we finish off the session by dining on the meal we’ve prepared.